JohndoewithanA/johndoewithana/README.md

 Additionally, I have a strong interest in security across various domains.
 I believe this is an underdeveloped area crucial for all sectors, given their significant dependence on robust security measures.

+Written by AI cuz I am lazy, but it summarized what I wanted well 😴

 - 🌍  Based in the UAE
 - ✉️  Contact me at [andyznamenski@gmail.com](mailto:andyznamenski@gmail.com)
 - 🚀  Currently working on [TON School](http://t.me/ruskiyarab)